QryptInc/qrypt-security-quickstarts-cpp/KeyGenDistributed/README.md

-This tutorial demonstrates the basic setup for Qrypt Security SDK.
-It clones this quickstart repo, builds the sample apps codes that uses the Qrypt Security APIs, and generates a command line tool for distributed key gen. Then it runs the command line tool to generate a key (as Alice) and recover the key (as Bob) respectively.
+This tutorial demonstrates the steps to setup basic Qrypt Security SDK.
+It clones this quickstart repo, builds the sample apps codes to generate a command line tool for distributed key gen. Then it runs the command line tool to generate a key (as Alice) and recover the key (as Bob) respectively.

 ## Setup environment